BBWARM SERVICE CHARGE

 What led to this fee?

-Growth and development is continuing in and around the Birch Bay Community.
+Rapid growth and development are continuing in and around the Birch Bay community.
 In 2002, the Birch Bay Community Steering Committee was organized to address the rapidly increasing population and development in the area.
-A key concern of the group was the impact of development on the water quality of the Bay itself.
+A key concern of the group was the impact of development on the water quality of the bay itself.
 A number of citizens joined in as the Stormwater and Shellfish Protection subgroup to focus on the impacts of stormwater.
-Starting in 2005, this group worked with representatives of the Whatcom County Planning and Development Department and a consulting firm to begin to address the areas of concern.
+Starting in 2005, this group worked with representatives from Whatcom County Planning and Development Services and a consulting firm to begin addressing the areas of concern.
 Their effort resulted in the Birch Bay Comprehensive Stormwater Plan.
 This plan was adopted in 2006 and provides guidance on addressing or preventing current and future problems related to increasing flooding and erosion, declining water quality and loss of aquatic habitat as a result of increasing growth and development in the region.
+This plan was amended in 2025 to include four subwatershed master plans (SWMPs) that were completed between 2013-2023.
+The SWMPs address drainage and surface water flooding problems in the geographical areas identified in each plan through development of capital projects.
+These projects consist primarily of new or improved storm drain systems.
+Collectively, the plans identify and prioritize 58 capital projects to solve drainage-related problems.
+The SWMPs also identify small works projects, special studies, and maintenance needs within the urbanized areas of the Birch Bay watershed.